discord-jda/JDA-Website/docs/contributing/contributing.md

+---
+title: Contribute towards JDA
+description: Help JDA improve by contributing to it.
+---

 ## Setting up your Environment

 1. Create a Fork (If you already have a local repository skip to step 3)
     ![Create Fork](https://i.imgur.com/DqDWls4.png)

 2. Clone Repository